jishnu-codes/terraform-kubernetes/README.md

 Clone the repository and add credentions under ./creds/serviceaccount.json file Add the project ID in the variables.tf under the variable "project" and you can also give the same or appropriate name for the cluster using the variable "cluster_name".
 Save and quit the file.
 There you go.

+1. Initialize the terraform plan make init
+2. Plan the infrastruture to see the changes make plan
+3. Build the infrastructure
+make apply
+4. Login to the kubernetes cluster make login
+5. Install helm package installer for the cluster make helm && make tiller
+6. Create an ingress controller for the cluster make ingress
+7. Create a staging namespace in the cluster and deploy guestbook application on it make staging
+8. Create a production namespace in the cluster and deploy guestbook application on it make production
+9. All of the above in a single command, ie create infrastrucure and deploy guestbook on kubernetes make all
+10. Desrtoy the infrastructure make destroy